-Join Deke McClelland for an in-depth discussion in this video Spectrum: Dark dialog boxes and more, part of Photoshop: 2015 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video Spectrum: Dark dialog boxes and more, part of Photoshop CC 2015 New Features.

 - Hello and welcome to the most recent addition of Photoshop CC.
 This happens to be the update that Adobe is first releasing on Monday, November 30 of the year 2015.
 And if you're a long time user, I think it's going to seem like a pretty big shift at least where the interface is concerned, which is why in this movie, I'll introduce you to Spectrum, which is Adobe's codename for a fairly aggressive remodel to Photoshop's onscreen appearance.
 Now I think we'll look back on Spectrum and remember it for its dark dialogue boxes but there's a lot more to it including this start screen, which appears when you first launch Photoshop as well as any time you have no image open.